Bead Glossary A to J

 GOLD FILLED

-A thin layer of gold over a Base Metal.
-To be classified as gold-filled, a piece must be at least 1/20 gold by weight.
+The process by which a thin layer of gold is applied over a Base Metal and mechanically bonded using a combination of pressure and heat.
+To be classified as gold filled a piece must be at least 1/20 gold by weight.

 GOLD FOIL BEADS